-The City of Sydney has set a target of reducing greenhouse gas emissions across the entire local government area by 70% below 2006 levels by 2030.
+The City of Sydney has set a target to reduce greenhouse gas emissions across the entire local area to 70% below 2006 levels by 2030.
 This includes a target of 30% of electricity from renewable sources.

 The current cost of electricity